vertica/vertica-kubernetes/DEVELOPER.md

 1. In [Microsoft Azure](https://portal.azure.com), go to the storage container that you want to use for testing.
 2. In the left navigation, select the **Shared access tokens** link.
-3. Complete the form to receive a SAS token.
+3. Complete the form to generate a SAS token.

 | Environment variable    | Description                                                                                     | Example          |
 | :---------------------- | :---------------------------------------------------------------------------------------------- | :--------------- |